dhawals1939/simplEr/README.md

-#I wrote the code for https://dl.acm.org/doi/abs/10.1145/3414685.3417793 and https://assets.researchsquare.com/files/rs-778793/v1_covered.pdf?c=1631876182 paper, but extended it for multiple ideas and projects.
-Therefore, the code has many capabilities but with that flexibility came complexity (not computational complexity, but usage complexity).
-As the user base for the code is increasing, I am trying to make my interface more intuitive, but I won't claim that it is trivial to use my code.
-Please contact me if something is misleading or confusing.
+#The code is based on the simulator by pediredla et al. (https://dl.acm.org/doi/abs/10.1145/3414685.3417793 and https://assets.researchsquare.com/files/rs-778793/v1_covered.pdf?c=1631876182 paper)

 #Capabilities of the simulator:
 #1.
 Cylindrical transducer: For cylindrical transducer, we can simulate arbitrary ultrasound (US) amplitude, frequency, mode (0, 1, 2 ....), the duty cycle of the light source (0 to 100%), input pattern of the light source (collimated, collimated + textured, diffuse or expanding beam, diffuse or expanding beam + textured), length of the transducer, transparent and scattering medium (ability to vary albedo, anisotropy, scattering coefficient), thin lenses in front of the sensor or light source.
 #2.
 Arbitrarily shaped transducer: The code can handle an arbitrarily shaped transducer, but it is a few orders slower for this case.

 #Code structure:
-#The code is written in C++ and uses multiple open sources libraries and Cuda library for running on GPU2.
-I also wrote a pybind interface for the code, exposing all the important code structures as python APIs.
+# 1. The code is written in C++ and uses multiple open sources libraries and Cuda library for running on GPU
+# 2. I also wrote a pybind interface for the code, exposing all the important code structures as python APIs.
 Therefore, we could run the code from python as well.
 I included a regular python and a jupyter notebook example for using the pybind interface.

 #Build variants:
 # 1. The code could run parallel on multiple CPU cores or a GPU.
 However, both variants should be specified during compile time.